wilfauzy/apollo-hugo/README.md

-# Touchy Hugo Blog Startup
+# Apollo Hugo Blog Startup

 A clean and minimal Hugo blog theme for single author.
 This theme can showcase your blog in a smooth way.
 This theme is also 100% mobile responsive, powered by bootstrap.